-A recent Department for Environment, Food and Rural Affairs (Defra) funded UK Centre for Ecology & Hydrology (UKCEH) research report on greenhouse gas data and associated emissions factors, formed the basis for this update to the Peatland Code, ensuring it continues to align with the UK Greenhouse Gas Inventory, which is critical for accurate national reporting of climate change mitigation activities.
+A recent Department for Environment, Food and Rural Affairs (Defra) funded research report from the UK Centre for Ecology & Hydrology (UKCEH), the James Hutton Institute, Scotland's Rural College, the University of East London and the University of York, on greenhouse gas data and associated emissions factors, formed the basis for this update to the Peatland Code, ensuring it continues to align with the UK Greenhouse Gas Inventory, which is critical for accurate national reporting of climate change mitigation activities.

 Further work by the IUCN UK Peatland Programme and its broad partnership of government and devolved agencies, academic research bodies and restoration partners across the UK enabled updates to other areas of the scheme.

 The Peatland Code has now expanded to include fens

 - Fens with a minimum peat depth of 45cm are now eligible for restoration under the Peatland Code

 - Peat coring will be used to measure fen peat depth rather than using a rod